Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 What is Customer Loyalty?

-Very rarely does customer loyalty happen because of a single great interaction, or one standout product in your line—most of the time it’s because of a series of great customer experiences that culminate into a feeling of trust and attachment.
+Very rarely does customer loyalty happen because of a single great interaction, or one standout product in your line—most of the time it’s because of a series of actions aimed at building customer loyalty that culminate into a feeling of trust and attachment.

 And those positive experiences don’t have to be huge grand gestures like meeting a customer at the airport with a juicy Porterhouse (though that would go a long way with me)—it’s about providing consistently great service that they can rely on, and building connections with them outside of the sale and purchase.

 It also means recovering well from a not-so-good experience.
 In fact, customers who had a bad experience with a brand, but the brand fixed it, are often more loyal than customers who never had a problem in the first place.